Associate Director of Debate at Woodward Academy

 Debate Coach at the St. Marks School of Texas

-Coach of the 2002 NFL National Champions and 2002 Tournament of Champion Finalists.
+Tim is the Director of Debate at the St. Mark's School of Texas.
 As a college debater Tim advanced to the final round of 10 tournaments, winning seven of them.
 As a college coach his teams reached the elimination rounds at 9 consecutive CEDA National tournaments, and he qualified teams for the NDT every year after the merger.
 In his last year of college coaching, his top team was in the quarter finals of both the NDT and CEDA Nationals.
 His St. Mark's teams have won or reached the final round of every major high school tournament including, Greenhill, Glenbrooks, Harvard, Berkeley, Westminster, TOC, NFL/NSDA, Emory, and the NDCA National Championships.

 Director of Debate at Trinity University